-Breast cancer is the most common malignancy in women, accounting for 27% of all female cancers; it accounts for < 1% of all cancer cases in men.
+Breast cancer is the most common malignancy in women, accounting for 29% of all female cancers; it accounts for < 1% of all cancer cases in men.
 Breast cancer also is responsible for 15% of cancer deaths in women, making it the number-two cause of cancer death.
-An estimated 226,870 new breast cancer cases were diagnosed in women and 2,190 new cases were diagnosed in men in the United States in 2012, and 39,510 women and 410 men died of this cancer.
-As of 2012, there were approximately 2.9 million breast cancer survivors in the United States.
+An estimated 234,190 new breast cancer cases will be diagnosed in women and 2,350 new cases will be diagnosed in men in the United States in 2015, and 40,290 women and 440 men will die of this cancer.
+As of 2014, there were more than 2.8 million women breast cancer survivors in the United States.

 Breast cancer is relatively uncommon in men; the female-to-male ratio is approximately 100:1.
 The incidence of breast cancer in men has remained relatively stable over the past decades, except in Africa, where, for unclear reasons, the incidence is rising.
 BRCA2 mutations are associated with an increased risk of breast cancer in men.
 The most common presentations of breast cancer in men are asymmetric gynecomastia or a palpable mass.
 All palpable masses in men should be carefully examined.
 Based on the physical examination findings, mammography and breast ultrasonography should be considered.
 Fine-needle aspiration (FNA) or core biopsy can be used to distinguish between gynecomastia and breast cancer.
 Core biopsy may be performed if the FNA is nondiagnostic.